Ultimaker/ulticontroller_interface_tester/README.md

   noticeable when enabling both the banding option and the fade.
 * Fading does not look properly when banding due to the XOR.
 * On a black background, no banding is possible.
+* When setting the -a flag to abort the test on successful touch test, the last square is not rendered.